8liam/8liam/README.md

 ## 👤 About me:
 ### About me
-I'm a Computer Science Student at QUT based in Brisbane, Australia with a passionate interest for website and app development using React and React Native.
+I'm a Software Developer based in Brisbane, Australia with a passionate interest for website and app development using technology of the future.

 ## 👨‍🎓 Education:
 ### Education
-Bachelor of Information Technology @ QUT: Expected Graduation Q4 2023
+Bachelor of Information Technology @ QUT - Completed 2023.
 - Major in Computer Science
 - Minor in IoT and Mobile Technologies

 ## 🚀 Projects
 ### Featured Projects